 Analysts’ ratings for Phillips 66

-Since Phillips 66’s (PSX) third-quarter earnings, the company has been rated by 18 Wall Street analysts.
-Among the analysts, eight (or 44%) recommended a “buy” or “strong buy,” ten (or 56%) recommended a “hold,” and none of the analysts recommended a “sell” or “strong sell.”
-Phillips 66’s mean target price stands at $130 per share, which implies a 31% gain from the current level.
+Since Phillips 66’s 1Q18 earnings, the company has been rated by 19 analysts.
+Seven analysts (or 37%) have assigned “buy” or “strong buy” ratings, ten analysts (or 53%) have assigned “hold” ratings, and two analysts have assigned “sell” and “strong sell” ratings on the stock.
+Phillips 66’s mean target price stands at $112 per share, which implies a 1% gain from the current level.

-Next, we’ll discuss Phillips 66’s stock price forecast range for the next seven days after its earnings.
+Next, we’ll discuss the implied volatility in Phillips 66 after its 1Q18 earnings.
+We’ll discuss Phillips 66’s stock price forecast range for the next seven days after its 1Q18 earnings.